viviRbi/vyNote/readme.md

 HashTable | HashMap
 ----- | ------
-Thread safe, synchronized | Not thread safe, not synchronized Doesn't allow null key or value (since the key obj had to implement hashcode method and equals, and if the value null then it'll throw NullPointerException)| allow one null key and multiple null value old | advance version of HashTable doesn't maintain order of insertion | doesn't maintain order of insertion but have a subclass HashLinkedList which is ordered
+Thread safe, synchronized | Not thread safe, not synchronized Doesn't allow null key or value (since the key obj had to implement hashcode method and equals, and if the value null then the put method'll throw NullPointerException)| allow one null key and multiple null value old | advance version of HashTable doesn't maintain order of insertion | doesn't maintain order of insertion but have a subclass HashLinkedList which is ordered